Demographics of Algeria: Y-DNA frequencies in coastal Algeria

+In a recent genetic study by Semino et al. (2004), the Haplogroup J1 associated with the diffusion of Arabs was found at 35% in Algeria, which is one of the most common haplogroups in Algeria, like the rest of the Maghreb, along with E1b1b.

+Recent studies on the common J1 Y chromosome suggest it arrived over 10,000 years ago in North Africa, and M81/E3b2 is a Y chromosome specific to North African ancestry, dating to the Neolithic.
+A thorough study by Arredi et al. (2004) which analyzed populations from Algeria concludes that the North African pattern of Y-chromosomal variation (including both E3b2 and J haplogroups is largely of Neolithic origin, which suggests that the Neolithic transition in this part of the world was accompanied by demic diffusion of Afro-Asiatic–speaking pastoralists from the Middle East.
+This Neolithic origin was later confirmed by Myles et al. (2005) which suggest that "contemporary Berber populations possess the genetic signature of a past migration of pastoralists from the Middle East", although later papers have suggested that this date could have been as longas ten thousand years ago, with the transition from the Oranian to the Capsian culture in North Africa.

 Languages

 Arabic and Berber serve as both official languages and national languages in Algeria.

 Algerian Arabic (Algerian Dziriya or Darja) is the language used by the majority of the population.
 Colloquial Algerian Arabic has many Berber and French loanwords.

 Although French has no official status, Algeria is the second-largest Francophone country in the world in terms of speakers, and French is widely used in government, media (newspapers, radio, local television), and both the education system (from primary school onwards) and academia due to Algeria's colonial history.
 It can be regarded as the de facto co-official language of Algeria.
 In 2008, 11.2 million Algerians could read and write in French.
 An Abassa Institute study in April 2000 found that 60% of households could speak and understand French.
 In recent decades the government has reinforced the study of French and TV programs have reinforced use of the language.

 Algeria emerged as a bilingual state after 1962.
 Colloquial Arabic is spoken by about 83% of the population and Berber by 27.4%.